 A certified nurse-midwife is a registered nurse who has completed an accredited education program in nurse-midwifery and has passed a national certifying exam.
 Certified nurse-midwives provide prenatal care, deliver babies, and offer women’s gynecology care from the first menstrual cycle through menopause.
-As a type of advanced practice nurse, nurse-midwives focus on educating and partnering with women in their health care and in their childbearing.
-They work in collaboration with physicians, in a team approach that ensures that women are linked up with the appropriate or desired level of care.
+As a type of advanced practice clinician, nurse-midwives focus on educating and partnering with women in their health care and in their childbearing.
+They also work in collaboration with physicians when needed, in a team approach that ensures that women are linked up with the appropriate or desired level of care.

 Four times a year we hold a Meet the Midwives event where women can become familiar with the team of midwives and ask questions individually.